5 tips to take action on your eNPS

 4. Let colleagues share experiences

-Connect team leaders with a low eNPS score to team leaders with a high eNPS score.
+Connect team leaders with a low eNPS to team leaders with a high eNPS.
 Colleagues can often help each other best, as they find themselves in the most comparable work situation.
-Make sure that you as an (HR) Manager also know what the success factors are in these teams or departments.
+Make sure that you as an (HR) manager also know what the (eNPS) success factors are in these teams or departments.
 And of course don’t forget the less engaged teams.
 Offer them the tools to work on their team atmosphere, engagement level and eNPS.

 5. Reward your ambassadors

 Give a compliment or reward to the teams (and team managers) with lots of promoters.
-These are the employees that will proudly tell stories about their work at parties and networking events and will introduce new talents to the company.
+These are the employees that will proudly tell stories about their work at parties and networking events (whether online or in real life) and will introduce new talents to the company.
 Are there any other internal or external communication channels you can use to create awareness for your engaged teams?